 2. Collect accurate estimates

 Arm yourself with estimates on how much it’ll cost to fix a leaky roof or replace a water heater ahead of time.
 Keeping these numbers on hand gives you ammo at the negotiating table, so if a buyer asks for $10,000 off your asking price in order to overhaul the roof, you can counter with an estimate saying repairs only costs half that.

-When you’re de-personalizing and de-cluttering, don’t forget the closets.
-Neatly organized, half-empty closets feel cleaner and bigger… and buyers will snoop, so be prepared.
+When you’re de-personalising and de-cluttering, don’t forget the closets.
+Neatly organised, half-empty closets feel cleaner and bigger… and buyers will snoop, so be prepared.

-Buyers will snoop inside your cabinets too, so take a few minutes to organize.
-Alphabetizing your spice rack, turning all your mug handles all same way, and neatly stacking plates and glass wear are little touches that have a big impact.
+Buyers will snoop inside your cabinets too, so take a few minutes to organise.
+Alphabetising your spice rack, turning all your mug handles all same way, and neatly stacking plates and glass wear are little touches that have a big impact.

 Swap out bright, white bulbs that starkly illuminate every corner with lower-wattage bulbs that create a soft, cozy glow.
 Bulbs that emit red- or yellow-toned light tend to be more welcoming and flattering.